siduction/siduction-btrfs/Info.md

 **systemd units and the script 'test-btrfs-default'**

 The systemd units activate the script after every system boot and whenever a snapshot of **`/`** is taken.
 The script checks if the Btrfs default subvolume, the booted subvolume and the default menu entry are different.
 If this is the case, the `update-grub` command is executed.
+After a rollback **and** the first boot to the rollback target, the script also executes the `grub-install` command.

 ### Events affecting the Grub menu